 MORNING Start your trip in Portland, one of the Pacific Northwest’s most dynamic destinations known for its enterprising chefs, local artists, surplus of microbreweries and coffee shops, and laid-back sensibility that extends to its best hotels.
 The Ace is an obvious choice, though the vibe is more college dorm than chic hotel.
 For something a bit more grown-up but still fun, stay at the Sentinel.
 The grand lobby retains details from the building’s historic past, while rooms are done up in tweed and evergreen.

 EVENING For happy hour, book a table at the Multnomah Whiskey Library, a speakeasy that looks like an old-school library except whiskey bottles line the shelves instead of books.
 The bartenders serve more than their fair share of Old Fashioneds, but if you ask them for a recommendation (and you should), they’ll geek out over obscure whiskey cocktail recipes.
 While “farm-to-table” may be a buzzword, Portland chefs take it very seriously, and there are so many standout restaurants here that you really can’t go wrong.
-Our favorites: Lincoln, where award-winning chef Jenn Louis whips up insanely delicious pastas in a converted warehouse, and Pok Pok, which truly lives up to the hype with its multi-flavor, Chaing Mai-style dishes and famous chicken wings.
+One of our favorites is Pok Pok, which truly lives up to the hype with its multi-flavor, Chaing Mai-style dishes and famous chicken wings.
 If you’re in the mood for a nightcap, head to Pépé Le Moko, the Ace Hotel’s barrel-vaulted underground cocktail lounge for an espresso Martini made with Stumptown coffee.